peterjobes/jekyll-now/_posts/2020-06-23-some-people-never-learn.md

 ---
 layout: post
-title: Into the wild
+title: Some people never lear
 image: hedgehope-1.jpg
 alt: Summiting Hedgehope against a backdrop of cloud
 categories: [Training]
 tags: [Training, Fell and trail running]
 ---

->"The earth teaches us more about ourselves than all the books in the world, because it is resistant to us.
+*"The earth teaches us more about ourselves than all the books in the world, because it is resistant to us.
 Self-discovery comes when man measures himself against an obstacle."
->-Antoine de Saint-Exupéry
+-Antoine de Saint-Exupéry*

 One of the things I love most about fell and trail running is the fact that we're running against challenges bigger than ourselves.